rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

 ## Sats as the Standard

-There are exactly 100 million Satoshis *or Sats* in a Bitcoin.
+There are exactly 100 million Satoshis, *or Sats*, in a Bitcoin.
 This is the smallest unit on the timechain.
-This isn't the smallest possible unit;
+This is not the smallest possible unit;
  one could use
  millisats or picosats.
-There is no end to the divisibility of Bitcoin.
+In fact, there is no end to the divisibility of Bitcoin.

 That said -- if Bitcoin is true -- then Sats is the standard.

-!!! info "e.g., this costs 190 Sats"
+!!! info "this costs 190 Sats"

 ---